Jacopo Amigoni: Biography

 In London or during a trip to Paris in 1736, he met the celebrated castrato Farinelli, whose portrait he painted twice in 1735 and again in 1752.
 Amigoni also encountered the painting of François Lemoyne and François Boucher.

+In London he also became a flashpoint in the newspaper press.
+In 1734 James Ralph’s The Weekly Register ran a five-week series on history painting that targeted Amigoni’s recent work—his frescoes for Lord Tankerville’s house in St James’s Square (Palamedes detecting Ulysses’s madness; The Prophecy of Tiresias; Ulysses with Deidamia), the ceiling at the Theatre Royal, Covent Garden (The Muses presenting Shakespeare to Apollo), and scenes at Powis House—faulting them for obscurity, over-ornament, and confused narratives.
+The Grub Street Journal replied point-by-point, at one stage pronouncing Amigoni’s genius superior to that of all English painters.

 In 1739 he returned to Italy, perhaps to Naples and surely to Montecassino, in whose Abbey existed two canvases (destroyed during World War II).
 He travelled to Venice to paint for Sigismund Streit, for the Casa Savoia and other buildings of the city.

 In 1747 he left Italy for Madrid, encouraged by Farinelli, who held a court appointment there.
 He became court painter to Ferdinand VI of Spain and director of the Royal Academy of Saint Fernando.
 He painted a group portrait that included himself, Farinelli, Metastasio, Teresa Castellini, and an unidentified young man.
 The young man may have been the Austrian Archduke Joseph, the Habsburg heir to the throne.
 Amigoni died in Madrid.

 Amigoni was the father of the pastellist Caterina Amigoni Castellini, and the brother of the artist Carlotta Amigoni.